Tongue-tie assessment and division services

 - A feeding plan will be agreed with you to manage any ongoing feeding issues and get feeding back on track.

-- You will stay in the clinic until any bleeding has settled.
+- I will stay with you until any bleeding has settled.

 If you have used my tongue-tie division service I'd love to receive your feedback.
 Click here to take survey